Juncker to call on EU to flex global muscle as U.S. retreats

 He will call for a full completion of an EU trade pact with Japan by May, one of several deals that is consolidating the EU at the heart of a web of global agreements on standards as Trump has turned Washington against multilateral obligations.
 And a future EU-Africa free trade area could even get a mention.

-Africa should be helped with trade and investment rather than rely on aid, Juncker will say, while also proposing to beef up Europe’s defences against poor Africans heading north.
-He wants to create a fully Brussels-run European Border and Coast Guard with a full-time strength of 10,000 to help keep back economic migrants whose arrival has fuelled anti-EU nationalism.
+Africa should be helped with trade and investment rather than rely on aid, Juncker will say, while also proposing to beef up Europe’s defenses against poor Africans heading north.
+He wants to create a fully Brussels-run European Border and Coast Guard with a full-time strength of 10,000 to help keep back economic migrants whose arrival has fueled anti-EU nationalism.

 Worries over how far hostile parties within and outside the European Union might try to manipulate the EU elections also lie behind a proposal to impose fines on politicians caught cheating on data protection rules and to beef up oversight of campaigning.